tomas-kabrt/tomas-kabrt.github.io/_posts/2024-04-17-FortiClient-Vulnerabilities.md

 fi
 ```

-This time we do not have that nice comment this time, but the code is easy to understand anyways.
-It if `/tmp/fc_vpn_save.plist` file exist and if true, it copies the `fc_vpn_save.plist` from the `/tmp/` folder with the use of the `cp` command to the application folder `/Library/Application Support/Fortinet/FortiClient/conf/`.
-The installation script doesn't do any validation on the source file and uses its content to set up VPN settings in the FortiClient application.
-It seems this code is intended to restore previously saved settings like VPN setup.
-It might be a functionality connected to software reinstall or similar functionality.
+In this case, the developers didn't provide nice comments, but the code is easy to understand anyway.
+If `/tmp/fc_vpn_save.plist` file exists, the script copies the `fc_vpn_save.plist` from the `/tmp/` folder with the use of the `cp` command to the application folder `/Library/Application Support/Fortinet/FortiClient/conf/`.
+The installation script doesn't do validation on the source file and copies the file to the FortiClient program folder.
+FortiClient then reads the confirmation files from this folder and applies them as current VPN settings.
+It seems this code is intended to restore previously saved settings during software reinstallation.

-Given this info, it seems we are able to influence the settings similar way like in the first vulnerability and by using the similar tactic to create a VPN profile with on connect to get arbitrary code execution.
-This time we need to plant directly a plist instead of XML file, that is later made into a plist.
+Given this info, it seems we are able to influence the settings in a similar way as in the first vulnerability and by using a similar tactic to create a VPN profile with on connect/on disconnect directive to get arbitrary code execution.
+The only difference is that we need to plant directly a plist instead of an XML file.

 Example exploitation scenarios: